Installation flow

 GitHub Enterprise Server

-Sigilix supports GitHub Enterprise Server (GHES) on Max tier.
-The webhook URL is configurable per-installation; reach out to set up a private installation against your GHES instance.Token rotation
+Sigilix supports GitHub Enterprise Server (GHES).
+The webhook URL is configurable per-installation; reach out to support@sigilix.ai to set up a private installation against your GHES instance.Token rotation

 Sigilix mints installation tokens on demand using the App’s private key.
 Tokens expire after 1 hour and are not stored — they’re minted fresh for each review.
 If you suspect Sigilix’s private key has been leaked, rotate it from the GitHub App settings page.
 Old tokens become invalid; Sigilix’s deployment picks up the new key automatically (after a re-deploy, in dev; immediately, in production).Read next